expo/expo/docs/pages/guides/using-hermes.md

 [Hermes](https://hermesengine.dev/) is a JavaScript engine optimized for React Native.
 By compiling JavaScript into bytecode ahead of time, Hermes can improve your app start-up time.
 The binary size of Hermes is also smaller than other JavaScript engines, such as JavaScriptCore (JSC).
 It also uses less memory at runtime, which is particularly valuable on lower-end Android devices.

 A limitation with JavaScriptCore is that the debugger does not work with modules that use [JSI](https://github.com/react-native-community/discussions-and-proposals/issues/91).
-This means that if your app uses [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated) version 2, for example, remote JS debugging will not work](https://docs.swmansion.com/react-native-reanimated/docs/#known-problems-and-limitations).
+This means that if your app uses [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated) version 2, for example, [remote JS debugging will not work](https://docs.swmansion.com/react-native-reanimated/docs/#known-problems-and-limitations).
 Hermes makes it possible to debug your app even when using JSI modules.

 ## Android setup